 How will the registering boards know you are paying premiums to us?

-If Yukon Workers’ Compensation Health and Safety Board is the assessing board, we will contact the registering boards on your behalf to let them know you have signed up for the alternative assessment procedure.
+If Workers’ Safety and Compensation Board is the assessing board, we will contact the registering boards on your behalf to let them know you have signed up for the alternative assessment procedure.